 Peg 1- or 2-inch mesh poultry wire, galvanized after weaving, to the inside surfaces of the pond.
 Lay the wire flat against the banks and fasten it down every few feet to keep it in place.
 Wire should extend from 1 foot above to at least 3 feet below water level.
 Because the wire will eventually corrode, this method is not recommended for ponds where swimming is to be allowed.

 These are not recommended because none are known to be effective.

 Foothold or body-gripping traps are most effective.
 Body-gripping traps placed directly over den openings are especially efficient.
 Use of these traps requires special skill and experience.
 Restrictions on use apply, so see current regulations for details.
 Professional assistance is advised.
 The local county conservation agent may provide the name of a local trapper who can assist you.
-Browse our contact database to find your county agent.
 In some situations, the Department wildlife damage biologist can provide instruction, equipment, and assistance.

 Allowing trappers to access your property during the prescribed season can prevent problems before they occur.